Is 95 Percentile Good In CAT?

 Tips to Convert Calls with a 95 Percentile

-• Strengthen Academic Profile: All B-schools evaluate 10th, 12th, and undergraduate marks.
-Several institutes have a minimum academic eligibility of about 50–60%, but if you are below this threshold, then emphasize improvement plans (say, additional certifications) or strong scores in other areas.
+• Strengthen Academic Profile: All B-schools assess 10th, 12th, and undergraduate grades.
+Many institutes require a minimum academic eligibility of approximately 50-60; otherwise, focus on improvement plans (e.g., additional certifications) or high scores in other areas.
 Work on scoring well in any outstanding semesters or taking extra courses to bolster your academic narrative.

 • Highlight Work Experience or Diversity: Interviews often probe beyond CAT to consider work experience, academics, gender, and diversity profiles in final selection.
 If you possess 2–3 years of meaningful professional experience, it substantially strengthens your application.
 If you lack experience, emphasize other factors like gender diversity, unique undergraduate background, sports/CAPS, etc.